galica9999/aws-cloud-formation-tiered-network-config/README.md

     }
 ```

 - **Type** - The type is of an AWS resource.
-This specific type of CloudFOrmation::Stack is what tells Cloudformation to look for another template and pass the parameters down to that template.
+This specific type of CloudFormation::Stack is what tells Cloudformation to look for another template and pass the parameters down to that template.
 - **Properties** - It defines what will be called for the template and holds the parameters to be passed down.
 These properties will generally only have two sections: TemplateURL and Parameters.
    _ **TemplateURL** - This is URL location of the template we want to call.
-It can be a github link or anything else that is publicly accesible.
-But generally we host them in AWS S3 buckets.
-If it is in a buvket, we do not need to make the file public.
+It can be a GitHub link or anything else that is publicly accessible.
+But generally, we host them in AWS S3 buckets.
+If it is in a bucket, we do not need to make the file public.
    _ **Parameters** - This holds the values of what will be sent to the template to be used for resource creation.
 This field works the same way as the parameters for the masterTemplate. \* **{"Ref":"nameOfResource"}** - For each of the parameters, we are using a reference assignment.
-Ths means we are pulling the value that was input into the parameter field called CidrBlock.
+This means we are pulling the value that was input into the parameter field called CidrBlock.
 It works the same way for the other parameters we create a reference for.

 </p>
 </details>